 Recent Changes on the Pier

 While the site has been a free-for-all for street artists since the early 90’s, the Philadelphia Police Department began cracking down on trespassers in the spring of 2018 following rising reports of supposed crime at this location.

 This news came not to deter tourists and Philly residents alike from reading the story that layers of neon spray paint have created over the years, but rather to collaborate with the DRWC (Delaware River Waterfront Corporation) to provide a safer environment for visitors that simultaneously respects the historical nature of the space.
 Currently, the pier is allowing visitors again but only during daylight hours.

 What we know so far about the future of the pier’s renovation project is that Studio Zewde, a Black-owned design firm, is in charge and they are aiming to change as little as possible about the local landmark.
 They strive to provide more safety measures, allow greater waterfront access for visitors, and add essential elements such as seating, restrooms, and trash cans.

 Beyond that, it is not 100% certain what changes will go into effect over the next few years, but the people have a say in the matter.
-The park is currently slated for completion in 2024.
+The park was slated for completion in 2024, but the DRWC won’t say if the project is still on track.
 To make your thoughts heard, you can visit the project’s website.